LISTEN TO THIS ARTICLE

 The attack works because agents operate in environments they don't control.
 A customer support agent reads emails from untrusted senders.
 A research agent scrapes content from arbitrary websites.
 A medical RAG system ingests patient records from external sources.
 All of these inputs can contain hidden instructions.

-Each model has a different blast radius.
-The part that actually worries me is tool-mediated injection, because it turns the agent's capabilities against itself.
+The part that actually worries me is indirect injection, because it turns the agent's capabilities against itself.
 An attacker doesn't need to know what tools the agent has access to.
 They can probe the system through injection, discover available functions, and weaponize them.

-The MUZZLE Benchmark Shows How Bad It Gets
+The MUZZLE Framework Shows How Bad It Gets

-Syros et al. built an adaptive red-teaming system specifically to test web agents against indirect injection.
+Syros et al. built an adaptive red-teaming framework specifically to test web agents against indirect injection.
 The results aren't encouraging.

 But MUZZLE goes further.
 It's not just a static attack dataset.
 It's an adaptive adversary that learns which injection strategies work against specific agent architectures.
-When one approach fails, it tries variants.
-When agents implement basic filtering, it finds bypasses.
+The framework uses the victim agent's own interaction trajectory to automatically identify high-leverage injection surfaces, then iteratively generates malicious instructions that bypass safety alignment.
+When one approach fails, a feedback-driven evaluation loop analyzes failed attempts and discovers new attack paths.

 Why Defense Is Harder Than It Looks